sliplane/reverse-proxy/README.md

 # Reverse proxy

-Reverese proxy http traffic to a host of choice.
+Reverse proxy http traffic to a host of choice.

 The route "/helth" should return 200 if everything is working and can be used for healthchecks.